SakuraMathcraft/AreaCalculation/README.md

-To improve the readability and presentation of your README, here's an enhanced version with more polished formatting, clear sections, and concise descriptions.
-I've refined the flow and added some additional details for clarity:

----

 # GPS Tracking and Step Counter App

 This Android application is designed to **track the user's location** using **GPS** and **step count** via a built-in step counter sensor.
 It visualizes the trajectory on a map, provides real-time step count updates, calculates the area and perimeter of the traveled path, and stores the user's tracking data for future reference.